Ameer-Jamal/FileGenerator/README.md

 ## Usage
 1. Choose the destination path and desired file type (`.xlsx`, `.xlsm`, `.csv`, `.tsv`, `.txt`).
-2. Specify the maximum size using MB or GB units.
-The generator will stop once the target is reached (last row may overshoot slightly).
+2. Choose whether to target a maximum size (MB/GB) or a specific number of data rows.
+Size mode stops once the byte goal is met; row mode stops when the requested count is reached.
 3. Provide the header row as a comma-separated list.
 The app writes the header, a blank spacer line, then data rows.
 4. Optionally adjust the filler token to change sample data values.
 Unique row values reduce compression and better simulate production loads.
 5. Click **Generate** to start.
 Progress updates and disk usage estimates stream into the activity log.
 Use **Cancel** to stop safely mid-run.